eic/tutorial-geometry-development-using-dd4hep/_episodes/02-viewing-geometry.md

 ---

 ## Introduction
-There are a number of ways to visualize the geometry either as

 Before we move to discussion of the detector plugins in the next part, let's discuss visualization on your local system.